 The outputs are derived with the following ordered steps:

+constituentPicture, xProjPicture, and yProjPicture are conditionally set as follows:

 – If xProjPicture is greater than or equal to pictureWidth or yProjPicture is greater than or equal to pictureHeight, the following applies:

 – constituentPicture is set equal to 1.

-– If xProjPicture is greater than or equal to pictureWidth, xProjPicture is set to xProjPicture − pictureWidth.
+– When xProjPicture is greater than or equal to pictureWidth, xProjPicture is set to xProjPicture − pictureWidth.

-– If yProjPicture is greater than or equal to pictureHeight, yProjPicture is set to yProjPicture − pictureHeight.
+– When yProjPicture is greater than or equal to pictureHeight, yProjPicture is set to yProjPicture − pictureHeight.

 – Otherwise, constituentPicture is set equal to 0.

-– Clause D.3.41.5.2 is invoked with pictureWidth, pictureHeight, xProjPicture, and yProjPicture as inputs, and the output is assigned to azimuthLocal, elevationLocal.
+Clause D.3.41.6.2 is invoked with pictureWidth, pictureHeight, xProjPicture, and yProjPicture as inputs, and the output is assigned to azimuthLocal, elevationLocal.

+azimuthGlobal and elevationGlobal are set as follows:

-– If RotationFlag is equal to 1, clause D.3.41.5.3 is invoked with azimuthLocal, elevantionLocal, RotationYaw, RotationPitch, and RotationRoll as inputs, and the output is assigned to azimuthGlobal and elevationGlobal.
+– If RotationFlag is equal to 1, clause D.3.41.6.3 is invoked with azimuthLocal, elevationLocal, RotationYaw, RotationPitch, and RotationRoll as inputs, and the output is assigned to azimuthGlobal and elevationGlobal.

 – Otherwise, azimuthGlobal is set equal to azimuthLocal and elevationGlobal is set equal to elevationLocal.